let-def/menhir/README.md

 ### Stack introspection

 Flag: ```--typed-values```.
-Frames of the parser stack are typed and accessible -- you can read already reduced values and shifted tokens.
+Frames of the parser stack are typed and accessible.
+You can read reduced values and shifted tokens.

 ### Feed non-terminal